Ranjitha2509/ARVR_VR/README.md

 4. **VR Environment**:
    Once in the VR environment, you can start your workout.
 The application will track your movement, calculate calories burned, and display your score.

+## Upcoming Additions : Teleportation
+**Overview:**
+We are currently developing the teleportation feature to enhance navigation in the VR environment.
+This feature allows users to move quickly by pointing their controllers and triggering a teleport action.

+**Challenges:**
+1. **Controller Direction Detection:** The application sometimes fails to accurately detect the controller's pointing direction due to inconsistencies in WebXR API reports.
+2. **Intersection Detection:** The raycaster occasionally misses intersections with the ground or other objects, causing unexpected behavior.

+**Next Steps:**
+1. **Refine Raycaster Logic:** Improve accuracy in detecting the controller's pointing direction.
+2. **Enhance Error Handling:** Implement robust error handling for missed intersections.
+3. **Testing and Optimization:** Conduct extensive testing to fix remaining bugs and ensure a smooth teleportation experience.

+Thank you for your patience and support as we work to finalize this feature! 🚀

 ## Code Structure

 - **`init.js`**: Contains the main initialization logic for the VR environment, including scene setup, camera configuration, and WebXR integration.